 The CARES Act includes three different loan programs designed to help organizations keep their workforce employed during the Coronavirus (COVID-19) crisis:

 - Paycheck Protection Program (also known as Small Business Administration 7(a) Loans) provides loans up to $10 million for eligible nonprofits with 500 or fewer employees, permitting them to cover costs of payroll, operations, and debt service, and provides that the loans be forgiven in whole or in part under certain circumstances.
 For more information, including eligibility, how to apply, loan details, forgiveness, and other assistance visit the Small Business Administration’s Paycheck Protection Program page.
 The U.S. Department of the Treasury has posted additional information, including an overview and a sample application for borrowers.
-On April 15, 2020, SBA issued an interim final rule: Business Loan Program Temporary Changes; Paycheck Protection Program outlining the key provisions of SBA’s implementation of the program in formal guidance and requests for public comment.
+On April 15, 2020, SBA issued an interim final rule: Business Loan Program Temporary Changes; Paycheck Protection Program outlining the key provisions of SBA’s implementation of the program in formal guidance and requests for public comment due May 15.
+AAM’s comments here.
 (On April 24, a $484 billion coronavirus relief bill to recapitalize SBA loan programs, as well as provide funding for expanded COVID-19 testing and support for hospitals, was signed into law, including an additional $310 billion for small business relief through the SBA’s Paycheck Protection Program. $60 billion of these new funds will be reserved for smaller lending institutions, such as credit unions, community banks, Community Development Financial Institutions and Minority Depository Institutions.
-The Small Business Administration will resume accepting PPP loan applications on Monday, April 27 at 10:30AM EDT.)
+The Small Business Administration resumed accepting PPP loan applications on Monday, April 27 at 10:30AM EDT.)